 Our restoration projects incorporate education components to help participants understand the importance of their efforts.
-We can help you plan outreach events for groups and classrooms, which includes a photo filled presentation about dune restoration efforts on the North Spit.
-Contact our Restoration Manager, Emily Walter, to set something up.
+We can help you plan outreach events for groups and classrooms about dune restoration efforts on the North Spit.
+Contact our Program Manager, Jess Barger, to set something up.

-Every year we help coordinate and plan large restoration events such as the Annual Lupine Bash, Annual Peninsula Clean-up, Humboldt State Universities Orientation Program and the list goes on.
+Every year we help coordinate and plan large restoration events such as the Annual Lupine Bash, Coastal Clean-up Day, Humboldt State Universities Orientation Program and the list goes on.
 We also host student groups from all over the United States that are part of a nation-wide Alternative Spring BreakAway Program.

 You can get involved by volunteering to participate on a regularly scheduled Saturday volunteer workday or by participating in our volunteer Drop-in Restoration Program at the Humboldt Coastal Nature Center.